Underfloor Heating - Why It's Good

 • Walls

-In the Screed or Solid floor the UFH relies on the conductivity of the screed or concrete to conduct the heat from the pipes to the underside of the floor finish.
+In the Screed or solid floor the UFH relies on the conductivity of the screed or concrete to conduct the heat from the pipes to the underside of the floor finish.

 (image of Solid Floor installation above)